 What: Jackson Hole Shootout, the longest-running shootout in the country!

 When: 6 p.m.
-Monday-Saturday, Memorial Day through Labor Day
+Monday-Saturday, Memorial Day weekend through Labor Day

 Where: Jackson Town Square